btcpayserver/btcpayserver-docker/README.md

 * If Bitcoin Wallet Tracker is activated with [opt-add-bwt](docker-compose-generator/docker-fragments/opt-add-bwt.yml),  you can use `BWT_XPUB`/`BWT_XPUB_*` (to set your XPUB/YPUB/ZPUB), `BWT_DESCRIPTOR`/`BWT_DESCRIPTOR_*` (for script descriptors), `BWT_RESCAN_SINCE` (set to the wallet creation date in YYYY-MM-DD to speed up the rescan), `BWT_BITCOIND_WALLET` and `BWT_GAP_LIMIT`.
 * `LND_WTCLIENT_SWEEP_FEE`: If LND watchtower is activated with [opt-lnd-wtclient](docker-compose-generator/docker-fragments/opt-lnd-wtclient.yml), you can use `LND_WTCLIENT_SWEEP_FEE` to change the sweep fee used in constructing the justice transaction (default is 10 sat/byte)
 * `FIREFLY_HOST`: If fireflyiii is activated with [opt-add-fireflyiii](docker-compose-generator/docker-fragments/opt-add-fireflyiii.yml), the hostname of your fireflyiii website (eg. `firefly.example.com`)
+* `CLOUDFLARE_TUNNEL_TOKEN`: Used to expose your instance to clearnet with a Cloudflare Argo Tunnel (if cloudflare tunnel is activated with [opt-add-cloudflare](docker-compose-generator/docker-fragments/opt-add-cloudflare.yml), for setup instructions [see documentation](docs/cloudflare-tunnel.md))

 # Tooling

 A wide variety of useful scripts are available once BTCPay is installed: